 For quite some time, the healthcare system lagged in terms of cybersecurity.
 However, a lot has happened in the last 20 years: New laws and higher budgets have made the healthcare industry retrofit and invest in new technologies.
 Clinics and medical practices are getting better at handling personal data and can increasingly avoid data theft.
 But what exactly does the processing of data in the healthcare industry look like in the USA?
 How is data processing regulated?
 And most importantly, how secure is sensitive data collected in a practice or hospital?

 What is the HIPAA/HITECH Law?

 The so-called Health Insurance Portability and Accountability Act was passed in 1996 during the term of President Bill Clinton.
-The law prescribes rules for the handling of personal data, which must be adhered to by all companies in the health care sector.
+The law prescribes rules for the handling of personal data, which must be adhered to by many stakeholders in the health care sector.
+Thus, the law applies to physicians, pharmacies and hospitals, health insurers and government health programs, and health care clearinghouses.
 They form the cornerstone for the secure and confidential processing of personal data in electronic patient files (EHR) and in the healthcare sector in general.
-However, in the USA it is not obligatory to protect health data through encryption, it is just recommended.
-This is a problem, because strong encryption could prevent many cybercrimes in the healthcare sector.

 The Health Information Technology for Economic and Clinical Health Act (HITECH Act) came into force in 2009.
 It promotes the introduction of technologies designed to simplify the processing of patient data.
 These include an electronic health record (EHR), which is now widely used in America.